 Green materials for making compost are any fresh or wet organic material that is high in nitrogen.

 *RELATED ==> See our comprehensive list of 101 items you can compost here

 Basically if it comes from a plant and is not dry, it is a ‘green material’.
 This includes kitchen scraps such as fruit peelings, cores, vegetable scraps, grass clippings and other ‘fresh’ yard waste is ‘green’.

 A special note regarding grass clippings – they are just about the single best ‘green’ material there is for making compost.
 However, a new pile constructed with lots of grass clippings will need to be turned almost daily for the first week or two.
-Grass clippings decompose rapidly, and can eliminate pockets of air leading to the bad bacteria.
-Frequent turning will prevent this, and allow the good ‘hot’ bacteria to thrive.
+Grass clippings decompose rapidly.
+The rapid decomposition of grass clippings can squeeze out air, leading to anaerobic bacteria (bad bacteria, slow, cold) to become dominant in the pile.
+Frequent turning will prevent anaerobic bacteria by reaerating the pile and allow the good ‘hot’ bacteria to thrive.